ajwills72/rminr/docs/README.md

 #### Source code

-These teaching materials were generated using RMarkdown.
-Read-only access to the full source code is available here: `svn://willslab.org.uk/svn/pu051`.
-If you'd like to contribute changes or additional material, email `andy@willslab.co.uk`.
+These teaching materials were generated using a combination of Markdown and RMarkdown.
+The full source code is available on [github](https://github.com/ajwills72/rminr).

 ___